icub-tech-iit/documentation/docs/icub_tendons/shoulder_elbow.md

 # Shoulder & Elbow

-This chapter describes the wiring procedure for the cables of the shoulders and elbows, for every version of iCub made from version 1 to version 2.5, either in mounting phase or during a maintenance.
+This chapter describes the wiring procedure for the cables of the shoulders and elbows, for every version of iCub made from version 1 to version 2.5, either in mounting phase or during a maintenance.\ [<i class="fa fa-flag fa-1x"></i> **ITA**](italiano.md#position001)

 <!--
 Spalle e gomiti